kkdave28/Shell-Scripts/README.md

     Usage: kill_proc [proc-name]

     Note: In future, this script will be able to take multiple arguments that can kill multiple instances of multiple processes.
 This is only the basic version of this script.

+16. wd: Warp to directories.
+Add warp points to instantly navigate to those directory.
+User can set, delete and list warp points.
+Warp points are shothand for path to directories.

+    Usage: wd [option] [warp-point-name]
+           options:
+                    list                  --> Lists all the warp point currently set add [warp-point-name] --> Adds the warp-point [name] to the current working directory.
+Cannot be named add, list, del or if the warp point name still exists. del [warp-point-name] --> Delets the warp-point [name].
+Cannot be named add, list, del.
+                    [warp-point-name]     --> chdirs to the warp point designated by the warp-point-name

+    Note: In order to ensure that the scripts chdirs in the parent shell, add this line to the .bashrc/.zshrc/.shrc etc.
+          --> alias wd='. wd'

+    Note: The file that stores the warp-point pairs is stored in ".warppoints" which is located in the home directory "/home/user" or "~/"